- Definition and Overview

 Statutory guidance for local authorities: Children missing education (September 2016)

-These 'missing' children can be vulnerable; it is essential that all services work together to identify and re-engage these children back into appropriate education provision as quickly as possible.
+Children missing education can be vulnerable; it is essential therefore that all services work together to identify and re-engage these children back into appropriate education provision as quickly as possible.
 It is important to establish the reasons for the child being missing at the earliest possible stage.

 Possible reasons that should be considered include: